 Sugar, sugar, sugar!
-Chocolate milk contains almost the same amount as sodas and while you probably wouldn’t dream of downing a coke while breastfeeding, chocolate milk somehow doesn’t seems as bad.
-Excessive sugar intake during pregnancy causes unnecessary weight gain – especially in the third trimester – and has been linked to everything from low birth weights, gestational diabetes, preeclampsia (a dangerous pregnancy condition characterized by high blood pressure) and even ADHD and health problems for the child later in life.
+Chocolate milk contains almost the same amount as sodas and while you probably wouldn’t dream of downing a coke while breastfeeding, chocolate milk somehow doesn’t seem as bad.
+Excessive sugar intake during pregnancy causes unnecessary weight-gain – especially in the third trimester – and has been linked to everything from low birth weights, gestational diabetes, preeclampsia (a dangerous pregnancy condition characterized by high blood pressure) and even ADHD and health problems for the child later in life.

 CHOCOLATE MILK FOR KIDS